-SHAHEEN: So before the scandal broke about Russian interference in our elections, I introduced legislation to beef up the Foreign Agents Registration Act, which really doesn't have much in the way of teeth to enforce, whether anything that's being advertised in the U.S. is a requirement that people know who's paying for that.
-I just wonder if you have any thoughts about whether we need to increase the ability of the Department of Justice to put more teeth into that act.
+Before the scandal broke about Russian interference in our elections, I introduced legislation to beef up the Foreign Agents Registration Act, which really doesn't have much in the way of teeth to enforce whether anything that's being advertised in the U.S. is a requirement that people know who's paying for that.
+I wonder if you have any thoughts about whether we need to increase the ability of the Department of Justice to put more teeth into that act.

 Anyone?
 Yes, Mr. Davidson.

-DAVIDSON: I'd be happy to address that.
-We've looked at FARA a great deal, published a few things about that, and met with the FARA - the lady who runs FARA.
-And it needs more teeth and all of that, but it also - I think we've sort of gone beyond that.
+Mr. DAVIDSON.
+I'd be happy to address that.
+We've looked at FARA a great deal, published a few things about that, and met with the lady who runs FARA.
+And it needs more teeth and all of that, but I think we've sort of gone beyond that.
 I mean, we need a very, very reinforced FARA.

-And, I think, speaking of public outrage, actually, link FARA to public outrage and where we should be.
-I mean, I don't see why anyone should be lobbying for a hostile foreign government.
+And, I think, speaking of public outrage, link FARA to public outrage and where we should be.
+I don't see why anyone should be lobbying for a hostile foreign government.
 I think that that actually is an issue that a lot of people can get behind.
 And FARA could be more than beefed up.
 But we want to talk about the swamp and doing something about it, FARA and what it is supposed to control would be a good place to start.

-SHAHEEN: Well, I certainly agree with that.
-I would suggest that one of the challenges has been the perception that - in the public, that attacks around Russian interference in our elections are partisan, and therefore it's become a partisan issue which has prevented strong - a strong response to address the underlying legislation.
+Mrs. Shaheen.
+Well, I certainly agree with that.
+I would suggest that one of the challenges has been the perception that-in the public, that attacks around Russian interference in our elections are partisan, and therefore it's become a partisan issue which has prevented a strong response to address the underlying legislation.

 I'll just throw that out as speculation.

-And thank you, Mr. Chairman.
+Thank you, Mr. Chairman.

-WHITEHOUSE: Thank you.
-If I could - I'm going to turn to Representative Moore, but because it's directly on point to Senator Shaheen's question, could I ask Mr. Davidson just to fill in how getting around FARA might be facilitated by the use of shell corporations.
+Mr. Whitehouse.
+Thank you.
+I'm going to turn to Representative Moore, but because it's directly on point to Senator Shaheen's question, could I ask Mr. Davidson to fill in how getting around FARA might be facilitated by the use of shell corporations.

-DAVIDSON: Oh.
-(Laughter.)
+Mr. DAVIDSON.
+Oh.
+[Laughter.]
 Well, we've got a lot of examples of that, actually.
-(Laughs.)
+[Laughs.]

-WHITEHOUSE: Would "easily" be a simple - an accurate response?
+Mr. WHITEHOUSE.
+Would "easily" be an accurate response?

-DAVIDSON: Sorry?
+Mr. DAVIDSON.
+Sorry?

-WHITEHOUSE: Would "easily" be correct?
+Mr. Whitehouse.
+Would "easily" be correct?

-DAVIDSON: Yes.
-Easily - (laughs) - well, certainly - yes, easily would be a correct response.
+Mr. DAVIDSON.
+Yes.
+Easily-[laughs]-well, yes, easily would be a correct response.
 I mean, the fact of the matter is if you want somebody to do some work for you without having to be registered with FARA, it's very easy to pay people via U.S. shell companies.
 But they don't need to be U.S. I mean, we've seen all of this evidence and a lot of publicity about certain individuals who may have been paid abroad very significant sums for actions that they've taken in the United States.
 But if we just look at U.S. shell companies, I mean, you can disguise basically anything by paying someone via an anonymously owned vehicle.
 And this would include not only political lobbying and interference but pretty much anything.
-I mean, that's why when I say it's a threat to our civilization as we know it, it really is.
+That's why when I say it's a threat to our civilization as we know it, it really is.